nsdaniels/CyberBootcamp_Project1/README.md

   - Metricbeat

 These Beats allow us to collect the following information from each machine:
-- _In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
   - Filebeat collects information on all syslog data in real time for both Web - 1 and Web - 2 (webserver VMs).
 It will display all syslog event data
   - Metricbeat collects information about the Docker containers running on both Web - 1 and Web - 2 (webserver VMs).
 The type of information you should expect to find in Metricbeat is Docker containers per host (webserver) and the name/image data of those docker containers.